zacharyjreich/DaysOfTheWeek/README.md

-# Days Of The Week
+# Days of the Week
  input any date and find out what day of the week it was
  try it out [here]()